KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand/README.md

 ## Hi 👋

+- 🏂 Alot of e-commerce stuff, lately shopify themes.
+FB ads, tracking etc, marketing etc.
 - 🔭 I’m currently working on AKVJ, Edison Python Scripts, 11ty templates, AKWF2 Free or AKWT Free (we'll see).
 - 🌱 I’m currently learning Python / IT Sec
+- 🫀 Want to do more 8-bit stuff.
 - 🤔 Thinking about creativity.

 ### 🌋 Stuff I do